 Some research has noted some older adults with low B6 and B12 levels had more depression and reduced attention span.
 There is also some evidence that people who get more vitamin B6 may have lower rates of Alzheimer's but this doesn’t necessarily prove that B6 and Alzheimer's are linked.

-Its possible huperzine may be one of the key ingredients in Focus Factor.
-Also, called Huperzine A, this is a compound derived from a type of moss (Huperzia Serrata).
+It's possible huperzine may be one of the key ingredients in Focus Factor.
+Also, called Huperzine A, this is a compound derived from Huperzia Serrata, a type of moss.
 There is memory research on this ingredient.
-For example, in this small study huperzine (100 micrograms per day) was found to improve memory in adolescents.
+For example, in this small study huperzine (100 micrograms per day) improved memory in adolescents.

-In another study, 200 micrograms of huperzine per day was found to improve memory in a small group of people with Alzheimer's disease.
-Similar positive findings have also noted another study of Alzheimer's disease too.
+In another study, 200 micrograms of huperzine per day improved memory in a small group of people with Alzheimer's disease.
+Similar positive findings have also been noted in another study of Alzheimer's disease too.

-In a review of huperzine studies, researchers pointed out that while many studies appeared to have problems, huperzine seemed to offer some benefit to those with Alzheimer's disease.
+In a review of huperzine research, it was pointed out that while many studies appeared to have problems, huperzine seemed to offer some benefit to those with Alzheimer's disease.